publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(1) __PPS hospitals.—__

->     In adjusting DRG prospective payment rates under section 1886(d) of the Social Security Act \[subsec. (d) of this section\], outlier cutoff points under section 1886(d)(5)(A) of such Act, and weighting factors under section 1886(d)(4) of such Act for discharges occurring on or after October 1, 1988, and before January 1, 1990, the Secretary of Health and Human Services shall, to the extent appropriate, take into consideration the reductions in payments to hospitals by (or on behalf of) medicare beneficiaries resulting from the elimination of a day limitation on medicare inpatient hospital services (under the amendments made by section 101 \[amending [section 1395d of this title][/us/usc/t42/s1395d]\]).
+>     In adjusting DRG prospective payment rates under section 1886(d) of the Social Security Act \[[42 U.S.C.
+1395ww(d)][/us/usc/t42/s1395ww/d]\], outlier cutoff points under section 1886(d)(5)(A) of such Act, and weighting factors under section 1886(d)(4) of such Act for discharges occurring on or after October 1, 1988, and before January 1, 1990, the Secretary of Health and Human Services shall, to the extent appropriate, take into consideration the reductions in payments to hospitals by (or on behalf of) medicare beneficiaries resulting from the elimination of a day limitation on medicare inpatient hospital services (under the amendments made by section 101 \[amending [section 1395d of this title][/us/usc/t42/s1395d]\]).

 >     “(2) __PPS-exempt hospitals.—__

->     In adjusting target amounts under section 1886(b)(3) of the Social Security Act \[subsec. (b)(3) of this section\] for portions of cost reporting periods occurring on or after January 1, 1989, and before January 1, 1990, the Secretary shall, on a hospital-specific basis, take into consideration the reductions in payments to hospitals by (or on behalf of) medicare beneficiaries resulting from the elimination of a day limitation on medicare inpatient hospital services (under the amendments made by section 101 \[amending [section 1395d of this title][/us/usc/t42/s1395d]\]), without regard to whether such a hospital is paid on the basis described in subparagraph (A) or (B) of section 1886(b)(1) of such Act, without regard to whether any of such beneficiaries exhausted medicare inpatient hospital insurance benefits before January 1, 1989.”
+>     In adjusting target amounts under section 1886(b)(3) of the Social Security Act \[[42 U.S.C.
+1395ww(b)(3)][/us/usc/t42/s1395ww/b/3]\] for portions of cost reporting periods occurring on or after January 1, 1989, and before January 1, 1990, the Secretary shall, on a hospital-specific basis, take into consideration the reductions in payments to hospitals by (or on behalf of) medicare beneficiaries resulting from the elimination of a day limitation on medicare inpatient hospital services (under the amendments made by section 101 \[amending [section 1395d of this title][/us/usc/t42/s1395d]\]), without regard to whether such a hospital is paid on the basis described in subparagraph (A) or (B) of section 1886(b)(1) of such Act, without regard to whether any of such beneficiaries exhausted medicare inpatient hospital insurance benefits before January 1, 1989.”

     \[Amendment of [section 104(c) of Pub.
 L. 100–360][/us/pl/100/360/s104/c], set out above, by section 101(c)(1), (2)(A) of [Pub.
 L. 101–234][/us/pl/101/234] effective as if included in enactment of [Pub.
 L. 100–360][/us/pl/100/360], see [section 101(d) of Pub.
 L. 101–234][/us/pl/101/234/s101/d], set out as a note under [section 1395c of this title][/us/usc/t42/s1395c]\].